nrayamajhee/nrayamajhee.github.io/pages/resume.md

 July 2019 - July 2021 (Full-Time)

-- Implement new features to the Java application used by American Airlines Reservation Agents
+- Implement new features to a legacy Java application used by American airlines reservation agents.
-- Migrate existing functionality from the desktop application to a RESTful Web API.
+- Migrate existing functionality from the legacy application to a RESTful Web API.
-- Developed automation for businesses to accelerate their workflow and increase productivity.
+- Develop automation for businesses to accelerate their workflow and increase productivity.

-Core technologies used: _Java, Velocity Templates, SpringBoot, Win Automation, JavaScript, PowerShell, SQL_
+Core technologies used: _Java, Velocity Templates, SpringBoot, JavaScript, PowerShell, SQL, Win Automation_

 ### University of New Orleans
 June 2016 - May 2019  (Part-Time)

-#### Web Developer for Bioinformatics and Machine Learning Lab
+#### Web Developer, Bioinformatics and Machine Learning Lab

 - Developed and managed the lab's portfolio site. \([biomall.cs.uno.edu](https://biomall.cs.uno.edu)\)
 - Developed a web application to enable researchers to access and run bioinformatics algorithms remotely without having to download and install/compile offline versions. \([bmll.cs.uno.edu](https://bmll.cs.uno.edu)\)

 Core technologies used: _VueJS, ExpressJS, NodeJS, MongoDB, Jekyll with Markdown and Liquid, Nginx, Linux_

-#### Student Mentor in Computer Science Department
+#### Student Mentor, Computer Science Department

 - Helped students with their introductory programming courses (Java, Assembly, and Data Structures).

-#### Undergraduate Researcher for Narrative Intelligence Lab
+#### Undergraduate Researcher, Narrative Intelligence Lab

 - Developed a simple mobile game for data-driven assessment of mathematical reasoning in middle school children.